radian-software/straight.el/README.md

 lookup][#user/lookup]).
 You can see the default recipe for a package by invoking [`M-x straight-get-recipe`][#user/interactive].

+If `straight-allow-recipe-inheritance` is non-nil, then you only need to specify the components of the recpie that you want to override.
+All other components will still be looked up in the default recipe.
+In the example above, we are only interested in changing the `:fork` component.
+Therefore if `straight-allow-recipe-inheritance` is set, the recipe could be simplifed as follows:

+    (straight-use-package
+     '(el-patch :fork (:repo "your-name/el-patch")))

+or even simpler:

+    (straight-use-package
+     '(el-patch :fork "your-name/el-patch"))

+The `:files` keyword and all version control keywords support inheritance.

 To learn more, see the section on [the recipe format][#user/recipes].

 #### Additional arguments to `straight-use-package`